 During the trial, which was actually a sentencing hearing given that they had both confessed and entered guilty pleas, Darrow made a 12-hour-long closing argument, begging the judge not to execute Leopold and Loeb.
 The speech has been hailed as the finest of his career.

 It worked.
 Leopold and Loeb were sentenced to life in prison, plus 99 years, to be served immediately.
-While in prison Loeb was killed by another inmate, but Leopold was granted parole after 33 years, for being a “model inmate” and reforming the prison’s education system.
+While in prison Richard Loeb was killed by another inmate, but Nathan Leopold was granted parole after 33 years for being a “model inmate” and reforming the prison’s education system.